 Weekend Box Office (August 20 - 22, 2004)

+Take this week's Reader Survey on the future of the Jason Bourne franchise.
 For reviews of Without a Paddle and Open Water visit The Chief Report.

 Marketplace: Shop for videos, DVDs, music, books, and posters at discounted prices using search engines